Beyond Jack-O’-Lanterns: 21 Creative and Tasty Ways to Use Pumpkins

 - Note: Because we’re using real pumpkins, some sediment may settle if the drinks are left to rest before drinking.
 If not serving immediately, make sure to stir again before serving.

 3. Enjoy a Pumpkin Cocktail or Pumpkin Beer

-Need a dinner idea for November 1?
-Try this yummy vegetarian lasagna.
+Need a dinner idea for Nov.
+1?
+Try this yummy vegetarian pumpkin lasagna.

 Taste of Home calls it a “comforting fall dish” — who doesn’t love those?